Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Any person is eligible for membership who—

-   1. supports the purposes of the Association;
+   a) supports the purposes of the Association;

    2. is not a member of another registered political party;